CloudDataObject/appbuilder-mobile-template/README.md

 This template can be used in the Telerik Platform to build a Hybrid Mobile App using the JSDO libraries.
 The template supports anonymous, form and basic authentication to an OpenEdge or Rollbase server using the JSDO Session management and a JSDO catalog.
 The connection information is specified in the scripts/jsdoSettings.js file.
 For more information on the template, see <a href="https://documentation.progress.com/output/pdo/Using_the_Progress_Data_Service_template.pdf">Using the Progress Data Service template.</a>

+The project template is accessible by either selecting the “Try in AppBuilder” button or you can manually download the zip file by selecting the “Download ZIP” button above.
+Note: The template is not compatible with the Telerik Platform Views service.

 ## Using the Template